 - Distributing personal belongings among family and friends, and possibly holding an estate sale

-- Ensuring that mortgage payments, homeowner’s insurance, property taxes, and utilities are paid out of the estate while the home is still in your name
+- Ensuring you pay mortgage payments, homeowner’s insurance, property taxes, and utilities out of the estate while the home is still in your name

 - Knowing how to report the proceeds of the sale when it comes time to file your income taxes